TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphUserGroupTraverseDirectory"></a>
 # **graphUserGroupTraverseDirectory**
-> List&lt;GraphObjectWithPaths&gt; graphUserGroupTraverseDirectory(groupId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphUserGroupTraverseDirectory(groupId, contentType, accept, limit, skip, xOrgId)

 List the Directories bound to a User Group